 - Hickory: a dense firewood – ideal for grilling and smoking

->

-> Generally, hardwoods burn better than softwoods, but there are some specific types of softwoods that can burn for a sufficient time and have the extra benefit of starting up the fire more quickly.
-Here is a list with the some of the best wood you can use for campfires.
+Generally, hardwood burns better than softwood, but there are certain softwoods that can burn for a sufficient time and have the extra benefit of starting up the fire more quickly.
+Also, any wood that is seasoned will produce less smoke than damp wood.

->

-> Beechwood is heavy and quite dense.
+Beechwood is heavy and quite dense.
 For this reason, it usually requires about a year of seasoning before it can burn long and hot.
 However, if you find a well-seasoned beechwood, then you will notice that it can create a lot of heat with minimal smoke and sparks.
 Another benefit of this type of wood is that it doesn’t flake off much and it is ideal for colder camp destinations.

 The only disadvantage of beechwood is that it is quite heavy and needs some time before it can burn to its full capacity.